azukiapp/azk/docs/content/en/troubleshooting/README.md

 1. [How can I clean all persistent and sync folders from all projects?](README.html#how-can-i-clean-all-persistent-and-sync-folders-from-all-projects)

+1. [I'm facing '[sync] fail Error: watch ENOSPC' error when trying to start my system.
+How to fix it?](README.html#im-facing-sync-fail-error-watch-enospc-error-when-trying-to-start-my-system-how-to-fix-it)

 -------------------------

 ### I can't access any URL *.azk.dev.io